Skip to main content

 Step 1 — Create a device

-1. Log in to the VwireIOT Dashboard
+1. Log in to the VWire Dashboard

 2. Go to Devices → Add Device, enter a name, and click Create